Carry forward

 Key facts

-- From 6 April 2023 the annual allowance increased from £40,000 to £60,000 and the money purchase annual allowance and taper increased from £4,000 to £10,000.
+- Currently, the annual allowance is £60,000 and the money purchase annual allowance is £10,000.

 - You must use up the annual allowance in the current pension input period first, then go back to the earliest of the three carry forward years available.

-- You must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't have to have contributed
+- You must have been in a pension arrangement in an earlier year to have unused annual allowance to carry forward, although you don't have to have contributed.

 - You can still use carry forward if the tapered annual allowance applies.